okTurtles/group-income/README.md

 [Group Income](https://groupincome.org/) is a fair income sharing mechanism that allows groups to provide their members a minimum income.

-This semi-centralized "Simple Edition" of Group Income is our way to rapidly prototype, develop, and research the concept with real groups.

 ## Getting Started

 1. Install [Node.js](https://nodejs.org)